Taithrah/ComfyUI_Fens_Simple_Nodes/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: Only create as report if you are sure a bug was created by this repository
 title: ''
-labels: ''
+labels: 'Bug'
 assignees: ''
 ---

 **Describe the bug**